Great brushing results and a worthy option if you want a cheaper iO

 After each use the teeth feel clean and thanks to the timer, pacer and pressure sensor you are kept on track.

-But, the Series 4 is a slightly more expensive toothbrush with more features than you need.
-There are arguably better value brushes within the Oral-B range.
+But, the Series 4 is an expensive toothbrush with more features than you need.
+There are better value brushes within the Oral-B range.

 - Height (without head) – 18.3cm / 7.2 inches

 - Height (with head) – 24cm / 9.45 inches

 - Weight (without head) – 127g / 4.48 ounces

 - Weight (with head) – 136g / 4.8 ounces